What is a Gem?

 Minerals that have been chosen for their beauty and durability, then cut and polished for use as human adornment.

 Still, every defining feature in that definition has exceptions.
 This creates problems.

 So much for beauty and durability.
 How about cutting and polishing?
-Currently, many people love using whole crystals in jewelry.
+Currently, many people love using whole crystals or "raw stones" in jewelry.
 In decades past, this wasn't the case.
 Mother Nature's crystals can be exceptionally beautiful.
 Some even believe they have special metaphysical properties that are enhanced when left whole.
 So, we can't insist that our gems be cut and polished, either.

 The allure of gemstones lies in their fantasy of color and light.
 Beautifully colored stones have intrigued people since time immemorial.
 The love of gems hasn't changed.
 However, we now have to contend with a very scientific element.
 As much as I love the science of gemology, it has the unfortunate side effect of taking much of the mystique and romance out of our stones.

 To heck with the definitions.
 If it makes your eyes light up, it's a true gem!